Back to top

 - some swelling in your calf

-- difficulty walking and inability to put your full weight on the affected leg or to stand on tiptoe
+- difficulty walking and you might not be able to put your full weight on your leg or stand on tiptoe

 - some bruising on your lower leg